StefanBuchman/aws-appsync-chat-workshop/README.md

    amplify publish
    ```

-3. If you are deploying a CloudFront distribution, be mindful it needs to be replicated across all points of presence globally and it might take up to 15 minutes to do so.
+   *__Note:__ If you are deploying a CloudFront distribution, be mindful it needs to be replicated across all points of presence globally and it might take up to 15 minutes to do so.*

-4. Access your public ChatQL application using the S3 Website Endpoint URL or the CloudFront URL returned by the `amplify publish` command.
+Access your public chat application using the S3 Website Endpoint URL or the CloudFront URL returned by the `amplify publish` command.

 Share the link with friends, sign up some users, and start creating conversations, uploading images, translating, executing text-to-speech in different languages, performing sentiment analysis and exchanging messages.
 Be mindful PWAs require SSL, in order to test PWA functionality access the CloudFront URL (HTTPS) from a mobile device and add the site to the mobile home screen.

-## Back End Setup, Back End and Front End Building, Deploying and Publishing with the Amplify Console
+## Amplify Console
+To build a complete CI/CD pipeline from your GitHub repository, consider using the [AWS Amplify Console](https://aws.amazon.com/amplify/console/) service.

+The AWS Amplify Console is a continuous deployment and hosting service for mobile web applications.
+The AWS Amplify Console makes it easier for you to rapidly release new features, helps you avoid downtime during application deployment, and handles the complexity of simultaneously updating the frontend and backend of your applications.

+In order to get up and running using AWS Amplify Console

 1. Fork this repository into your own GitHub account and clone it
 2. Install the Amplify CLI with multienv support: